 Current affairs – elections, public controversies, violent conflicts, disasters – often have a strong urban dimension.
 IJURR and our accompanying book series offer lengthier reflections on urban life, published along academic timelines.
 This new web feature offers a space for similarly critical and reflective, yet more immediate responses to a range of pressing urban affairs.
 Where possible, we link these brief essays on “The Urban Now” to previously published articles on related topics and themes.

-We welcome suggestions for new contributions to email the web editor.
+We welcome suggestions for new contributions to the IJURR web content producer.

 by Stefan Kipfer